HOW TO APPLY

 - Dean of Graduate Studies Admission Requirements for a Master's Program

-- School of Computing Science Admission Requirements for the Visual Computing Program
+- School of Computing Science Admission Requirements for the Visual Computing Specialization

-- Frequently Asked Questions about the Visual Computing Program
+- Frequently Asked Questions about the Visual Computing Specialization

 Please note that you are required to fulfill admission requirements as laid out by both the Dean of Graduate Studies and the School of Computing Science.

-In order to complete your application for the program, you are required to submit the following documents.
+In order to complete your application for the professional master's program in computer science, visual computing specialization, you are required to submit the following documents.
 Please note that all documents are submitted online via the application system, with the exception of the official IELTS/TOEFL score.
 Please do not mail any of these documents.

 ▪ Reference letters

-Three reference letters from professors, employers, and/or mentors who can speak to your suitability for the program.
+Three reference letters from professors, employers, and/or mentors who can speak to your suitability for the specialization.
 Your referees must have a strictly professional relationship with you (no friends, family members, etc.).
-We are looking for evidence of your academic ability, professionalism, related work experience, and any other information that would make you a strong candidate for the professional master's program in visual computing.
+We are looking for evidence of your academic ability, professionalism, related work experience, and any other information that would make you a strong candidate for the professional master's program in computer science, visual computing specialization.

 ▪ evidence of a completed IELTS or TOEFL exam